fred-wang/MathFonts/README.md

   browsers.
 - The Neo Euler font and Libertine Math are still in development and have not been released yet.
-- The development version of GNU FreeSerif font contains an OpenType MATH table but this is not available in the release yet.
+- The development version of GNU Free fonts contains an OpenType MATH table but this is not available in the release yet.
 - Some fonts have excessive ascent/descent on some browsers/operating systems.
 - The STIX font is known to have many bugs that have been reported to the